Saturday, November 30, 2024

 Unfortunately, curiosity, a love of learning, and critical thinking are not things we as a society can expect of everyone, as education is just not everyone's bag.

-It's likely that more Americans are like my friend the Trump voter who thinks about politics most likely only during election season if then, rather than me, someone who for better or worse, thinks about it on an almost daily basis.
+It's likely that more Americans are like my friend the Trump voter who thinks about politics most likely only during election season if then, rather than the habitual watchers of FOX, or like me, people who for better or worse, think about politics on an almost daily basis.

-In the aforementioned podcast, Sam Harris points out that all of the Trump voters he knows were not concerned about the nuts and bolts issues that directly affect people's lives like inflation, but rather culture war stuff like trans rights.
-If that's the case, I have a sneaking suspicion that he doesn't know too many people like my friend the Trump voter whom I can assure you doesn't lose sleep over the culture wars.
+In the aforementioned podcast, Sam Harris takes some admittedly well-deserved jabs the Democratic Party's losing touch with average Americans with their over-devotion to the alphabet soup of progressive dogma from PC, to CRT, to DEI, with a little woke thrown in.
+But he tips his hand when he claims that all of the Trump voters he knows are not concerned about the nuts-and-bolts issues that directly affect people's lives like crime and inflation, but rather culture war stuff like Christmas, taxpayer-funded art, and trans rights.
+If that's the case, I have a sneaking suspicion that he doesn't know too many people like my friend the Trump voter whom I can assure you doesn't lose sleep over any of those things.

-This is not just an American issue.
-At the beginning of the piece I mentioned above, Ezra Klein points out that in the past few years, Great Britain, Japan, Sweden, Portugal and Finland all have had dramatic swings in their governments.
+This is not just an American phenomenon.
+At the beginning of the podcast I mentioned earlier, Ezra Klein points out that in the past few years, Great Britain, Japan, Sweden, Portugal and Finland all have had dramatic swings in their governments.
 These shifts were not ideological, conservative governments lost to liberal ones, and vice versa.
 The only thing they all had in common was the voting public's demand for change, in whatever form it might take.

 Why?
 Well as they say, it's the economy, (or at least the public's perception of it) stupid.